Spider-Man: The Dragon's Challenge

 Spider-Man: The Dragon's Challenge is a 1981 American superhero film that had a theatrical release abroad, a composite of the 1979 two-parter episode "The Chinese Web" of the contemporary television series The Amazing Spider-Man, released on May 9, 1981.
-It was directed by Don McDougall, written by Lionel E. Siegel and stars Nicholas Hammond as the titular character, Rosalind Chao, Robert F. Simon, Benson Fong, and Ellen Bry.
+It was directed by Don McDougall, written by Lionel E. Siegel, and stars Nicholas Hammond as the titular character, Rosalind Chao, Robert F. Simon, Benson Fong, and Ellen Bry.
 It is the sequel to Spider-Man (1977) and Spider-Man Strikes Back (1978).

-It was the final Spider-Man film that was released theatrically outside of North America, until Columbia Pictures acquired the rights in 1999 from its license, due to licensing and financial issues with Cannon Films, Carolco Pictures and New Cannon, and finally released Spider-Man in 2002.
+This was the final Spider-Man film that was released theatrically outside of North America, as well as the final Spider-Man film overall, until Sony Pictures acquired the license in 1999 and released Spider-Man in 2002.